unwind/gimpilbm/README.markdown

 It was forked by Emil Brink (<emil@obsession.se>) since Mr Teveßen seems to have stopped maintaining it, and the most recent version I could find of the original didn't build against current versions of GIMP (early 2012, version 2.6.11).

-I've done multiple attempts to contact Mr Teveßen, but not been successful.
+Before releasing this in early 2012 I did multiple attempts to contact Mr Teveßen, and later learned that he passed away in 2003.
+I'm very sorry for the loss of all those who knew him, and humbly dedicate my work on this code to his memory.
+I hope he would appreciate that his code at least gets to live on.

 The first forked version was numbered 0.9.9.